industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ![tags1](graphics/tags1.PNG)

-The tags will appear in the Tags window:
+The selected tags will appear in the tab 'Tags':

 ![tags2](graphics/tags2.PNG)